indigo-dc/oidc-agent/docs/docs/usage/oidc-gen/options.md

 `oidc-gen` will then not use dynamic client registration.
 Additional metadata about the already registered client must be passed to `oidc-gen` when beeing prompted or using command line arguments (where they are available).

+### `--edit`

+This option is used to edit an existing account configuration.
+It behaves like `--manual` (i.e. it does not use dynamic client registration), but the account configuration to edit has to already exist.
+If no account configuration exists with the given shortname, `oidc-gen` fails instead of creating a new configuration.

 ### `--mytoken`